-Day one rights to unfair dismissal are among the more controversial proposals set out in the Employment Rights Bill.
+Day one rights to unfair dismissal were among the more controversial proposals set out in the Employment Rights Bill (now the Employment Rights Act 2025) and have been the topic of much debate in the extensive game of Parliamentary ping pong that has now, finally, come to an end.

 A day one right?